durantschoon/.spacemacs.d/README.md

 On a mac:

-I use a different (arbitrary) icon for each version, so I can tell at a glance at startup which version I'm using:
+I use a different (arbitrary) icon for each version, so I can tell at a glance at startup which version I'm using (helpful when I run emacs on multiple machines, e.g. home vs. work):

 | Version       | Icon                             |
 |---------------|----------------------------------|